 - Two Set B elective courses to the value of 6 units

-- Two project courses from either the Research Pathway or Industry Pathway to the value of 12 units
+- A Research Project course to the value of 12 units

 *For further information, please contact one of our friendly program advisors.

 **Unless exempted, international students are required to take ENG 7057 Communication & Critical Thinking in lieu of an elective.

 This program is able to be studied in either part-time, standard full-time or accelerated mode—enabling you to undertake your studies at a pace and level of commitment that suits you*.

 - Accelerated mode – 12 units (4 courses) per trimester

 - Standard full-time mode – 24 units (8 courses) per year